 - Identify diagnostic and clinical decision making skills consistent with evidence-based guidelines

-- Identify current, clinically oriented, evidence-based practice recommendations in specialties such as cardiology, endocrinology, pediatrics, internal medicine, surgery, behavorial medicine, preventive medicine, women's health, and gastroenterology
+- Identify current, clinically oriented, evidence-based practice recommendations in specialties such as cardiology, endocrinology, pediatrics, internal medicine, surgery, behavorial medicine, preventive medicine, women's health, gastroenterology, and vascular medicine

 - Describe indications for diagnosis, management, and patient referral for clinical scenarios encountered in current practices

 - Identify current pharmaceutical considerations and indications, including new drugs, commonly prescribed for primary care conditions

 - Verbalize key components of the cardiac and abdominal exam

 PHARMACOLOGY CONTENT: Select presentations in the program have been identified to contain pharmacology content.

 OPTIONAL HANDS-ON WORKSHOPS: Attendees have the option to register for one or all of the hands-on workshops that include: joint injections, suturing, and biopsy.

 This conference emphasizes clinical care issues confronting busy clinicians including current pharmacology content.
 The program is designed for nurse practitioners, physician assistants, and primary care physicians.
 Breakout and interactive workshop sessions enable the learner to customize their educational experience.